DavidNash2024/Win32xx/samples/WinPlot/Readme.txt

 * Implementing a calculator in C++ code
 * Using CDC to perform GDI drawing
 * Using the GDI viewport to scale the plotted function
+* Resizing the viewport to fit the view window.